iand/salience/README.md

 Crop works by moving a sliding window over the input image and selecting the one with the highest entropy.

 Inspired by some of the ideas submitted here: http://codebrawl.com/contests/content-aware-image-cropping-with-chunkypng

+Run the sample command line app like this:

+go run /path/to/bin/cropper.go  /path/to/input.img /path/to/output.img 200